 The Library offers group/business cards which may be used by anyone in the group/business for their business purposes.
 The application and card are signed by the highest ranking official of the group/business who assumes sole responsibility for all activity on the account.
-Group/business cards must be renewed annually.
+Group/business cards must be renewed every 4 years.

 Borrower Responsibilities and Privileges